 Santorini : The Cyclades, Greece

-All of the Cyclades are interesting, but Santorini is the most popular of them thanks for the sunsets which everyone keeps talking about.
+All of the Cyclades are interesting, but Santorini is the most popular of them thanks to the sunsets which everyone keeps talking about.
 Yup, it is also crowded and maybe quite “mainstream”.
 Still, it is an amazing romantic getaway.

 Aside from chasing the perfect sunset, don’t forget to allow time to just wander around on the many streets and check out the architecture.
 Fira is the most popular village, but there are others to check out as well.